-Our PageTurners book club meets the 3rd Thursday of each month at 7:00pm for a lively group discussion of a different book each month!
+Our PageTurners Book Club meets the 3rd Thursday of each month at 7:00pm for a lively group discussion of a different book each month!
 Come every month, or just when the book interests you!
-Call, email, or stop in at the library to reserve a copy of each month’s book.
+Contact the library to reserve a copy of each month’s book.

 The American Heiress by Daisy Goodwin

 Be careful what you wish for.
 Traveling abroad with her mother at the turn of the twentieth century to seek a titled husband, beautiful, vivacious Cora Cash, whose family mansion in Newport dwarfs the Vanderbilts’, suddenly finds herself Duchess of Wareham, married to Ivo, the most eligible bachelor in England.
 Nothing is quite as it seems, however: Ivo is withdrawn and secretive, and the English social scene is full of traps and betrayals.
 Money, Cora soon learns, cannot buy everything, as she must decide what is truly worth the price in her life and her marriage.
 Witty, moving, and brilliantly entertaining, Cora’s story marks the debut of a glorious storyteller who brings a fresh new spirit to the world of Edith Wharton and Henry James.
 “For daughters of the new American billionaires of the 19th century, it was the ultimate deal: marriage to a cash-strapped British Aristocrat in return for a title and social status.
 But money didn’t always buy them happiness